MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 ## Block access to a device until a specific application is installed

-Specify the apps that must be installed before the user can exit the enrollment status page (ESP).
+Specify the apps that must be installed before the user can exit the ESP.
 You can choose up to 100 apps.

 1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Devices** > **Windows** > **Windows enrollment** > **Enrollment Status Page**.
 2. Choose a profile > **Settings**.